Willow Park Charity Golf Classic

 - Sponsor: A variety of sponsorship levels are available.
 Click Here for information and a printable form.

 - Play: The playing field for the Classic is full.
-Please contact Chris Burgess to be placed on the waiting list.
+Please contact Mark Renneberg to be placed on the waiting list.
 Cost is $4,000 per team plus a donation to the selected charity.

-- Volunteer: To volunteer on the Committee or during the event contact Janelle Morrice or Chris Burgess.
+- Volunteer: To volunteer on the Committee or during the event contact Janelle Morrice.

 Chris Burgess